 If you’ve never learned how to “speedread” or “photoread,” you will be amazed how quickly you can improve your reading speed and improve your comprehension.

-It sounds crazy, insane, and impossible to be able to read 1,000 words per minute or more and comprehend even more of what you read than when you were a slow reader… but it’s not.
+Reading 1,000+ words per minute and comprehending even more of what you read than when you were a slow reader sounds impossible… but it’s not.

 In fact, reading faster and remembering more can actually be physically easier than it is to read slow.

 The truth is, you never learned how to read fast growing up.
-Chances are, from the moment you were first taught how to read, you were taught completely wrong reading strategies.
+Chances are, from the moment you were first taught how to read, you were taught completely inefficient reading strategies.

-We were all taught how to read slow in school.
-Slow reading is a result of poor reading habits.
+We were all taught how to read slowly in school, but slow reading is a result of poor reading habits.
 When you change how you read, you will immediately see improvements in your reading speed and comprehension.

-The average person reads about 200-300 words per minute — a very slow pace that makes reading boring and much more difficult than it should be.
+The average person reads about 200–300 words per minute—a very slow pace that makes reading much more difficult than it should be.

 There are three main things slow readers do that keep them from reading faster and understanding more of what they read: